 Personal Touch Volunteers receive special training that enables them to provide emotional and physical support for patients who may need a little extra tender loving care.
 Our Personal Touch Volunteers work with patients throughout the hospital, and truly make a difference in the lives of others.

-Palmetto Health has wonderful volunteer programs that help enhance the level of compassionate care you provide to your patients.
+Prima Health has wonderful volunteer programs that help enhance the level of compassionate care you provide to your patients.

 Lexington Medical Center volunteers play a vital role in helping provide exceptional health care.
 The department matches individual talents and interests to the needs within the hospital as possible.